 - 1. When did Christopher Columbus live and what was he trying to achieve? - 2.
 What did Christopher Columbus discover? - 3.
-What did he bring back to Europe? - 4.
-Who was Neil Armstrong and why is he remembered? - 5.
+Who was Neil Armstrong and why is he remembered? - 4.
 What can you find out about Neil Armstrong's landing?